Slicing Wasserstein Over Wasserstein Via Functional Optimal Transport: Numerical Experiments

 Now, we can represent two mm-spaces as $\mu_{\mathbb{X}}, \nu_{\mathbb{Y}} \in \eProb(\eProb(\R))$ and compare them using the 1d WoW distance \citep[`Third Lower Bound' (TLB')]{memoli2011gromov}, another SW-based distance \citep[`Sliced Third Lower Bound' (STLB)]{piening2025novel} or a so-called energy distance \cite[`Anchor Energy' (AE)]{sato2020fast}.
 Alternatively, we may use our SQW distance.

-Repeating experiments from \citep{piening2025novel}, we precompute pairwise distance matrices with respect to our distance, TLB, STLB, AE, and the GW distance.
+Repeating experiments from \citep{piening2025novel}, we precompute pairwise distance matrices with respect to our SQW distance, TLB, STLB, AE, and the GW distance.
 Then, we estimate the accuracy of a k-nearest neighbor (KNN) classification by assigning each test point to the majority class among its three nearest neighbors.
 We average the classification accuracy over 1000 random 25\%/75\% training/test splits on four datasets.
 Based on preprocessing from \citep{piening2025novel}, we employ the `2D Shapes' dataset (\cite{beier2022linear}, $N=50$), the `Animals' dataset (\cite{sumner2004deftransferdata_animals}, $N=50$) and the `FAUST' dataset \citep{Bogo:CVPR:2014:FAUST} with 500 (`FAUST-500') and 1000 (`FAUST-1000') vertices per shape.
+Additionally, we report results on a synthetic version of MNIST \citep{lecun1998gradient} denoted `MNIST-2000' ($N=100$, 5 classes, 2000 points), whose details are given in Appendix~\ref{app:mnist}.
 We set the kernel parameter $\sigma$ to 0.01, $R=10$ and $S=100$.
 We use the same integration grid and projection number for STLB.
-We display the results in Table~\ref{tab:knn_shapes}, where we observe comparable performance across all distances and a runtime advantage of SQW and STLB for the large-scale FAUST-1000 dataset, in particular against the GW distance.
+We display the results in Table~\ref{tab:knn_shapes}, where we additionally report the mean runtime of a single distance computation.
+We observe comparable performance across all distances and a runtime advantage of SQW and STLB for the large-scale FAUST-1000 and MNIST-2000 dataset, in particular against the GW distance.
+See Appendix \ref{app:knn_shapes_ablation} for further studies. \sisetup{ round-mode = places, round-precision = 1 }